24EmilyLogo/CSS_work2/README.md

 - Calibri wasn't cooperating, Changed H2 and Submit button to Geneva
 - Removed H2 width and margin
 - Changed input font to Verdana
-- Changed width of label to
+- Changed width of Phone Number label and input to 150px
+- Put a div w/ cornsilk background around the whole form and made body background white
+- Changed size of Date input to 150px